danielhannih/danielhannih/README.md

 WatchEDH connects Magic: The Gathering fans to thousands of gameplay videos.
 Search and discover content from YouTube's top EDH channels, and watch your favorite commanders in real EDH gameplay.

 Discover EDH gameplay videos: [WatchEDH.com](https://watchedh.com/)

+### 🥑 FeelGoodPal
+FeelGoodPal provides accessible and understandable knowledge about nutrition, health, and well-being so you can make the best possible decisions about your health.

+Get reliable nutrition, health & well-being advice: [FeelGoodPal.com](https://feelgoodpal.com/)

+### 🌱 Vegan Calculator
+Wondering how much water, grain, forest, CO2, and how many animals lives you're saving while thriving on a vegan or vegetarian lifestyle?
+[Check out the Vegan Calculator](https://vegancalculator.app/)

 ### 🎨 swatches.gallery
 swatches.gallery generates thousands of beautiful color gradients for designers and developers, with just a simple click.
 I created this tool because I am lazy of coming up with new gradients. 🤫